razzmatazz/csharp-language-server/README.md

 # TODO list
  - cancellation support w/internally-forced timeout for roslyn queries that go for minutes;
    - most obviously needed when we have code lenses enabled and some find-references code lenses take too long;
- - hover issues:
-   - parametrized types (nullables/tasks/enumerables) are not properly formatted on method return types/params;
-   - dotnet uses backticks for generic type names which is not ok when formatting them into markdown;
  - we get "out of range" exceptions when modifying new file after saving it for some reason;
  - intellisense/autocomplete does not always trigger where it should be
  - `textDocument/signatureHelp` support for overload listing/selection